Charcoal for teeth whitening? Does it work? Is it safe? What else can you do to whiten your teeth? Let’s have a look!

-But I finally found a charcoal product that I approve of and honestly works!
+But I finally found a charcoal product that I approve of!
 For the last two weeks, every morning I have been using the My Magic Mud Tooth Whitening Powder, which is available online or from health food stores.
 This tooth powder not only contains activated charcoal, but also three other ingredients.

 Activated Coconut Shell Charcoal – helps to whiten, polish and remove toxins.